 The basis weight of a given grade of paper is defined as the weight (in pounds) of 500 standard-sized sheets of that paper.
 With that in mind, here are different examples of paper grades and their respective basis weights:

-Bond:Â Most commonly used for letterhead, business forms and copying.
+- Bond: Most commonly used for letterhead, business forms and copying.
 Typical basis weights are16# for forms, 20# for copying and 24# for stationery.

-Text:Â A high-quality grade paper with a lot of surface texture.
+- Text: A high-quality grade paper with a lot of surface texture.
 Basis weights range from 60# to 100# with the most common being 70# or 80#.

-Uncoated Book:Â The most common grade for offset printing.
+- Uncoated Book: The most common grade for offset printing.
 Typically 50# to 70#.

-Coated Book:Â Has a glossy finish that yields vivid colors and overall excellent reproduction.
+- Coated Book: Has a glossy finish that yields vivid colors and overall excellent reproduction.
 Basis weights range from 30# to 70# for web press, and 60# to 110# for sheet press.

-Cover:Â Used in creating business cards, postcards and book covers.
+- Cover: Used in creating business cards, postcards and book covers.
 Can be either coated or uncoated.
 Basis weights for this grade are 60#, 65#, 80# or 100#.

 The advantages of our duplicating devices are best realized on runs of 1000 or less requiring black printing and where a fast turnaround is needed.
 If the piece included photos or halftone screens the copy quality would be lower than that achieved by the printing process.
 On longer runs or where multiple colors are desired, as well as when screens or halftones require higher quality, offset printing would be the best alternative.
 The only disadvantage of the printing process would be the longer production time requirements.

-Uncoated stock paper is comparatively porous and inexpensive, and is typically used for such applications as newspaper print and basic black-and-white copying.
 Coated stock, by contrast, is made of higher quality paper having a smooth glossy finish that works well for reproducing sharp text and vivid colors.
 It tends to be more expensive, however.

 In the digital age of printing, it means that an image file submitted for printing is ready to be transferred to the printing plates without any alterations.